getodk/docs/docs/central-api-form-management.rst

 As of version 2022.3, if there is already a Dataset linked to this attachment, it will be unlinked and replaced with the uploaded file.

+This endpoint supports ``ETag``\  header, which can be used to avoid downloading the same content more than once.
+When an API consumer calls this endpoint, the endpoint returns a value in ``ETag``\  header.
+If you pass that value in the ``If-None-Match``\  header of a subsequent request, then if the file has not been changed since the previous request, you will receive ``304 Not Modified``\  response; otherwise you'll get the latest file.

 .. dropdown:: Request

   **Parameters**